lean-klinker/refactor-to-modern-javascript-workshop/readme.md

 During this workshop you will learn the basics of modern Javascript.
 If you are unfamiliar with or hate JavaScript this workshop is for you.
-We will be covering JavaScript classes, arrow functions, let vs. const vs. var, currying, npm, node, and webpack.
+We will be covering JavaScript classes, arrow functions, let vs. const vs. var, npm, node, and webpack.

 # What we will build?